SO MUCH TO DISCOVER

 The Little Theatre of Owatonna (LTO) creates a healthy community through live theatre!
 Let us entertain you!
 We entertain audiences with 4 or 5 productions per year and have wonderful features like a 4,000 piece Colette Flom costume collection, an Induction Hearing Loop system (which transmits audio clearly to a T-coil hearing aid for the hearing-impaired patron), and an upgraded sound system.

 Visit the Medford Outlet Center for some retail therapy.
 Shop at great stores like GAP, Old Navy, Bath and Body Works, Nike Clearance Store and other unique retail stores at outlet prices.
-Wind down from the day by grabbing a sandwich wrap and a glass of wine at Urban Bistro and fresh chocolates at Curly Girlz Candy.

 The National Farmers’ Bank is a premier example of Prairie School Architecture and was named one of the “11 Can’t-Miss Stops on a Tour of America’s Hidden Architecture Gems”.
 The bank was designed in the early 1900s by Louis Sullivan who was known as the “father of the skyscraper”and Frank Lloyd Wright’s mentor.
 The National Farmers Bank became the first, and most famous of Louis Sullivan’s “jewel box” banks.
 The building features gold leaf arches, stained glass windows, ornate terra cotta, and 2-ton electroliers.
 Now an operating Wells Fargo, the bank is located across from Central Park in Historic Downtown.
 Take a self-guided tour or call the Owatonna Area Chamber of Commerce and Tourism to organize a group tour.